Wem is what "our friends across the water" would define as "Quaint".

 Each year, the Wem Sweet Pea Festival draws admirers from around the world.
 Apart from the most hardened fanatics, many go on to visit the grand gardens and other floral attractions that make Shropshire one of the most fragrant counties of England.

 Nearby is Hawkstone Park Follies an historic grade 1 listed landscape.

 However you decide to visit Wem, by car or main line train service, you'll find this little market town has lots to offer - all served with a taste of "Little Old England".

-Please click the link to view a street map of Wem town centre
+Please click here to view a map of Wem town centre.